Using Sourdough Starter to Break Down Gluten in Bread

 Published on April 23, 2020

-Many folks, being stuck at home and not being able to find bread in stores, have resorted to baking their own.
+More folks have resorted to baking their own bread at home.
 There is nothing better than the aroma of bread coming out of the oven.
 The taste is just as divine.

-It is also so much better for you than the commercial bread with all of its preservatives.
-Actual truth, we have an experiment with a loaf of bread that has been setting on a shelf since January of 2019 and is not molded yet.
-Yep, you read that right, over 15 months old.
+It’s also so much better for you than the commercial bread with all of its preservatives.
+A few years back, I did an experiment with a loaf of store-bought bread, sitting it on a shelf for over 15 months without it molding.
+You read that right.
 It really makes you want to eat loaves with all those preservatives!

 Online Store Logo